-The importance of the Recognition clause in grievances concerning sub-contracting was made clear in a recent arbitration case that UE Local 715 won.
+The importance of the Recognition clause in grievances concerning sub-contracting was made clear in an arbitration case that UE Local 715 won.
 The company had announced that they were going to subcontract truck-driving work and they refused to bargain with the Union about this.
 In filing a grievance one of the articles the Union cited was the Recognition clause.
-In awarding a victory to the Union the arbitrator held that "The contract and the case law under the National Labor Relations Act require the parties to bargain collectively whenever subcontracting would cause the elimination of jobs of members of the bargaining unit."
+In awarding a victory to the Union the arbitrator held that “The contract and the case law under the National Labor Relations Act require the parties to bargain collectively whenever subcontracting would cause the elimination of jobs of members of the bargaining unit.”

 “Specific” Management Rights and “General” Management Rights

 Although the Management Rights clause says the employer has the right to run the work place, this is a general right and does not mean they can change any working conditions any time they want.
 Management Rights clauses that list specific items like, “management has the right to set starting times” means the union can’t complain about management setting starting times, unless some other part of the contract addresses the same issue.
 A Management Rights clause might say “management has the right to determine what methods are used in production” BUT they will have to negotiate with the Union over everything that changes the workers' working conditions.
 That could include rates of pay, amount of work, conditions of work (new equipment is noisy, dirty etc.) and if people will get laid off because of new machinery.
 So even if management has a specific right given to them in the Management Rights clause, they still may have to bargain over how using that right affects workers.